Anti-Romani sentiment: 16th and 17th centuries

-In 16th century Royal Hungary, during Ottoman expansion in Hungary, the Crown developed strong anti-Romani policies, since these people were considered suspect as possible Turkish spies or as a fifth column.
+In 16th-century Royal Hungary, during Ottoman expansion in Hungary, the Crown developed strong anti-Romani policies, since these people were considered suspect as possible Turkish spies or as a fifth column.
 In this atmosphere, they were expelled from many locations and increasingly adopted a nomadic way of life.

 The first anti-Romani legislation was issued in the March of Moravia in 1538, and three years later, Ferdinand I ordered that Romani in his realm be expelled after a series of fires in Prague.

 In 1545, the Diet of Augsburg declared that "whosoever kills a Gypsy, will be guilty of no murder".
 The subsequent massive killing spree which took place across the empire later prompted the government to step in to "forbid the drowning of Romani women and children".

-In England, the Egyptians Act 1530 passed by the Crown in Parliament banned Romani from entering the country and required those living in the country to leave within 16 days.
-Failure to do so could result in confiscation of property, imprisonment and deportation.
-The act was amended with the Egyptians Act 1554, which directed that they abandon their "naughty, idle and ungodly life and company" and adopt a settled lifestyle.
+In England, the Egyptians Act 1530, passed by the Crown in Parliament, banned Romani from entering the country and required those already living there to leave within 16 days.
+Failure to do so could result in confiscation of property, imprisonment, and deportation.
+The act was amended by the Egyptians Act 1554, which directed them to abandon their "naughty, idle and ungodly life and company" and adopt a settled lifestyle.
 For those who failed to adhere to a sedentary existence, the Privy Council interpreted the act to permit the execution of non-complying Romani "as a warning to others".

 In 1660, the Romani were prohibited from residing in France by King Louis XIV.